kohkimakimoto/essh/README.md

 }
 ```

-`essh.question` is a built-in library of Essh, that is implemented in [gluaquestion](https://github.com/kohkimakimoto/gluaquestion).
+`essh.question` is a built-in library of Essh, that is implemented by [gluaquestion](https://github.com/kohkimakimoto/gluaquestion).
 It provides functions to get user input from a terminal.
 And task's property `prepare` is a configuration that defines a function executed when the task starts.

 So, You run the task.
 Essh displays a message and waits your input.